ehomrich/transactions/README.md

 Orchestrates the processing flow by wiring the layers.

-Triggers schema validation, redirects input to proper execution methods, and formats output.
+Parses input, triggers schema validation, redirects to proper execution methods, and formats output.

 #### core

 Application entry point.
-A simple loop that reads from stdin and prints to stdout.
+A loop that reads from stdin, triggers the controller and prints the results to stdout.